obvios/Routing/README.md

 ## Description
 `Routing` is a library for separating navigation logic from SwiftUI views.

-- De-couples navigation logic from SwiftUI views, improving separation of concerns.
+- Enforces separation of concerns by de-coupling navigation logic from SwiftUI views.
-- Supports better programmatic navigation.
+- Supports flexible programmatic navigation.
 - Type-safe

 ## Table of Contents